The spiral of silence is an influential media theory.

 The fear of guilt by association is so powerful that individuals would consider supporting a cause they strongly disagree with — from fear of social isolation.

 However, this can also be a breeding ground for populism when it deeply polarises society.

 The Spiral of Silence for Fear of Isolation

-Elisabeth Noelle-Neumann’s well-documented theory on the spiral of silence (1974) explains why the fear of isolation due to peer exclusion might prompt contrarian thinkers to silence their genuine opinions.
+Elisabeth Noelle-Neumann’s (1916 – 2010) well-documented theory on the spiral of silence (1974) explains why the fear of isolation due to peer exclusion will pressure the publics to silence their opinions.